mromanoff/monorepo-apollo/README.md

 Changing any files in the `src` folder will result in an incremental rebuild, and a refresh of the screen.

-By default, the app is served on https://localhost:1234.
+By default, the client app is served on https://localhost:3000.
+By default, the apollo server is served on https://localhost:4000.